MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 ### -Delimiter

 Specifies the delimiter that `Get-Content` uses to divide the file into objects while it reads.
 The default is "\n", the end-of-line character.
 When reading a text file, `Get-Content` returns a collection of string objects, each of which ends with an end-of-line character.
-When you enter a delimiter that does not exist in the file, `Get-Content` returns the entire file as a single, undelimited object.
+When you enter a delimiter that does not exist in the file, `Get-Content` returns the entire file as a single, un-delimited object.

 You can use this parameter to split a large file into smaller files by specifying a file separator, as the delimiter.
 The delimiter is preserved (not discarded) and becomes the last item in each file section.

-`-Delimiter` is a dynamic parameter that the FileSystem provider adds to the `Get-Content` cmdlet.
-This parameter works only in file system drives.
+`-Delimiter` is a dynamic parameter that the FileSystem provider adds to the `Get-Content` cmdlet This parameter works only in file system drives.

 > [!NOTE]
-> Currently, when the value of the `-Delimiter` parameter is an empty string, `Get-Content` does not return anything.
-This is a known issue.
-To force `Get-Content` to return the entire file as a single, undelimited string, enter a value that does not exist in the file.
+> Currently, when the value of the `-Delimiter` parameter is an empty string,
+> `Get-Content` does not return anything.
+> This is a known issue
+> To force `Get-Content` to return the entire file as a single, un-delimited string,
+> enter a value that does not exist in the file.

 ```yaml
 Type: String